We carry out independent, in-depth research of different aspects of New Zealand's education system.

-We work to understand and report on system performance, evaluate initiatives, promote good practice, and identify emerging challenges and opportunities.
+We work to understand and report on system performance, evaluate initiatives, promote good practice, identify emerging challenges and opportunities, make recommendations and share evidence-based information.

-We produce a range of resources, including research reports, short summaries, good practice guides, and short sector insights.
-We do this across three main areas:
+We produce a range of resources, including research reports, good practice guides, sector insights and practical frameworks relevant to three education settings:

 Our Team